FrederikTheisen/HikeETA/README.md

 - ETA and time remaining to destination
 - Current pace and grade
-- Rolling window statistics (last hour, last 5/10/15 min)
+- Rolling window statistics
-- Off-course detection
 - Metric units (meters, kilometers)

-## Requirements

-- Garmin device supporting Connect IQ data fields
-- Metric units (currently no imperial support)

 ## Installation

-1. Download the .PRG file or install via Garmin Connect IQ Store.
+1. Download and install via Garmin Connect IQ Store.
 2. Add the data field to your activity profile.

 ## Usage